Healing the mother of Peter's wife: Narrative

 In the Gospels of Mark and Luke, this episode takes place after Jesus had been preaching at the synagogue of Capernaum.
 Jesus goes to Peter's house, where he sees the mother of Peter's wife lying in bed with a high fever.
 Jesus touches her hand and the fever leaves her, and she gets up and begins to wait on him.
-In Matthew's gospel the event is the third in a series of healings recorded in chapter 8 which take place following Jesus' Sermon on the Mount.
+In Matthew's gospel the event is the third in a series of healings recorded in chapter 8 which take place following Jesus's Sermon on the Mount.

 Commentary

 Peter's wife's mother was sick with fever.
 In the Talmud, fever is described as a fire.
 The original Greek implies that she was seriously ill.
 Those present mention her illness to Jesus.
 He walked over to her, took her hand, and helped her up.
 Then the fever left her and she waited on them.

 Silas Henderson notes that in Mark's gospel, the Greek word translated as "helped her up" is the same used later in Mark 16:6 by the angel at the tomb when he tells the women that Jesus "has been raised".
 Henderson views this as Mark making a connection to the Resurrection, suggesting that a woman grievously ill has been restored to new life demonstrated by service to others.